paul-bjorkstrand/lombok-copyable-annotation-bug/README.md

 Here, `@MyAnnotation1` is applied only to the parameters of the constructor and setter, while `@MyAnnotation2` is applied only to the getter method.

+[all-in-one example code]: src/main/java/lombokbug/CopyableAnnotationsBugAllInOne.java

+### Wrap-up

+The [all-in-one example][all-in-one example code] shows all the problems at once, but the other example classes demonstrate each individual problem.
+These class names start with the word `Tries`.